Phil Saviano: Early life

 Born in Worcester, Massachusetts, on June 23, 1952, Phil Saviano was the third of four sons of Mary Bombara, a secretary and homemaker, and Pasquale Saviano, an electrician.
+The family was of Italian and Czech descent and Catholic on both sides.
 As a child, he enjoyed fishing and hiking, and worked delivering newspapers.

 He attended St. Denis Church in Douglas, Massachusetts, within the Roman Catholic Diocese of Worcester.

 In the early 1960s, when he was eleven years old, he and other children at the church were sexually abused by David A. Holley, a priest at St. Denis.

 The abuse continued for a year and a half, until Holley's departure from the parish.

 Saviano earned a bachelor's degree in zoology from the University of Massachusetts, Amherst in 1975.

 He then went to Boston University and earned a master's degree in communications in 1979 or 1980.

 After graduating, Saviano worked in public relations and fundraising at a Boston hospital.

 His mother died in 1976; he never told her about the abuse he had suffered as a youth.

 From 1982 until 1991, Saviano worked in concert publicity and promotions, working closely with his lifelong friend Judy Collins and with other artists such as Ella Fitzgerald and Mel Torme.

 He was also a dealer of Mexican folk art, launching an e-commerce website in 1992.

 In 1984, Saviano was diagnosed with AIDS.